seanmdalton/pulsestage/README.md

 - 🎯 **Setup wizard** - First-time installation guide with demo data option
 - 📊 **Analytics dashboard** for moderation metrics and performance
 - 📤 **Exports** (CSV/JSON) for follow-ups and accountability
+- 📧 **Email notifications** - Notify users when their questions are answered
 - 🔒 **Audit logging** for compliance and security
 - 🔄 **Real-time updates** via Server-Sent Events (SSE)
 - 🐳 **Self-hostable** with Docker, open source (Apache-2.0)